 If you get a conditional discharge, you can still get free legal help through the legal aid scheme to apply to the tribunal.

 If you were given a restricted hospital order under section 37/41 before 2007, it may have a time limit.

 What are my rights?

-Who else can give me advice about my rights?
+Who can give me advice about my rights and support?

-You can speak to an Independent Mental Health Advocate (IMHA).
-You can do this if you want information or you are unhappy about your care and treatment.
+You have the right to see an independent mental health advocate (IMHA.)
+You can do this if you want information, or you’re unhappy about your care and treatment.

 An IMHA can help you to: